genesist45/genesist45/README.md

 ## 💫 About Me :
 I'm a 3rd-year student pursuing a Bachelor of Science in Information Technology.
-I'm passionate building Full-Stack Web Applications with modern technologies.
-I'm looking forward in collaborating on any future projects.
+I'm passionate building Full-Stack Web Applications with modern technologies.<br /> I'm looking forward in collaborating on any future projects.<br />
 All of my projects are available here soon.

 ## 📚Tech Stack: